James Outman Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is last in the league with a collective 7.3 strikeouts per nine innings.

-- The Rockies' 5.47 team ERA ranks 29th across all MLB pitching staffs.
+- The Rockies' 5.47 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to give up 165 total home runs at a clip of 1.4 per game (second-most in the league).
+- The Rockies give up the third-most home runs in baseball (165 total, 1.4 per game).

-- Gomber (9-8 with a 5.40 ERA and 79 strikeouts in 120 2/3 innings pitched) goes for his 10th win when he makes the start for the Rockies, his 24th of the season.
+- Lambert (2-3) takes the mound for the Rockies in his sixth start of the season.
+He's put together a 5.57 ERA in 53 1/3 innings pitched, with 47 strikeouts.

-- In his most recent time out on Sunday against the St. Louis Cardinals, the lefty went six scoreless innings while surrendering six hits.
+- The righty's most recent time out was on Tuesday against the Milwaukee Brewers, when he went 3 2/3 innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.